euniceky/YogaPoseDetection/README.md

 We confirm that ResNet does not work well on Tensorflow keras as mentioned in the article https://l7.curtisnorthcutt.com/towards-reproducibility-benchmarking-keras-pytorch.

-See the[accuracy summary.](https://github.com/euniceky/YogaPoseDetection/blob/master/AccuracySummary.pdf) The best model was ResNet18 in PyTorch which has accuracy 92.31%.
+See the [accuracy summary.](https://github.com/euniceky/YogaPoseDetection/blob/master/AccuracySummary.pdf) The best model was ResNet18 in PyTorch which has accuracy 92.31%.